1234554321-00/Rebuttal-Reviewer-Gh9x/README.md

 ---

-**Commitment:** We will correct Section 2.6 with the dimensionally consistent formulation and verify all equations.
+We will correct Section 2.6 with the dimensionally consistent formulation and verify all equations.

 ---